Golf Course Nutrient Management Plan Grants Frequently Asked Questions

 How can I be sure I am getting the $10 per acre from the contractor?
 Ask your grant contract planner.
 They should be able to break down the costs of the plan for you.

 How long will this grant program last?
 There is just over $148,000 in the grant program.
 The grant funds are administered on a first-come, first-served basis.
-The funds for this grant will only be available until June 30, 2016, but the funds will most likely be used before then, so act soon.
-The Virginia Department of Conservation and Recreation is pursuing sources of additional funding to continue the grant availability for golf courses until July 1, 2017, but nothing has been secured at this time.
+Funds for this grant will be available until only Dec.
+31, 2016, but the funds will most likely be used before then, so act soon.
+DCR is pursuing additional funding to continue through July 1, 2017, grants for golf courses.